Looking for LGBTQ enemies to lovers books? Here are 15 LGBTQ+ Enemies to Lovers books you seriously need to read!

 5. Girls of Paper and Fire by Natasha Ngan

-When it comes to LGBTQ+ enemies to lovers books , you should definitely read Girls of Paper and Fire.
-It's a dark ya fantasy featuring magic and a dystopian society.
-And Asian mythology is woven seamlessly throughout.
+When it comes to LGBTQ+ enemies to lovers books , you should read Girls of Paper and Fire.
+This dark ya fantasy features magic and a Asian Mythology.
+Make sure you read the content warnings before reading.

 Girls of Paper and Fire follows Lei.
 She is a member of the Paper Caste.
 And the people of Ikhara persecute her.